DFE-Digital/early-years-foundation-recovery/adr/0017-external-authentication.md

 The integration of GOV.UK One Login user authentication is a requirement of the service going live.
 This single sign on will allow users to login to the service using their GOV.UK One Login account.

 ## Decision Drivers
-* GOV.UK One Login reccomends using an off-the-shelf OIDC library
+* GOV.UK One Login recommends using an off-the-shelf OIDC library
 * We currently use Devise for user authentication
 * Omniauth would allow us to use Devise and integrate with GOV.UK One Login